nolanlawson/css-talk-2022/markdown.md

 elements inside of the shadow root.
 And any expensive selectors _inside_ of this component also don't need to be calculated for elements outside of it.

-Effectively, this cuts down the number of elements and rules that a browser needs to check against each other.
+If you recall our naive algorithm from earlier, where we check every DOM element against every CSS rule, this effectively cuts down the number of elements and rules that need to be checked against each other.

 ---